-What followed was chaos.
-He had two families, and yet his life insurance went to his mother—because she was the one listed on his policy back when he was still single.
-He never updated it.
-He probably meant to, but life got busy, and like so many of us, he thought he had time.
+After then, things became crazy.
+He had two families, but his life insurance went to his mother because she was the one who signed up for it while he was single.
+He never changed it.
+He undoubtedly meant to, but life got in the way, and like many of us, he felt he had time.

-Watching that unfold broke something inside me—not just because of the grief, but because of how easily it could have been avoided.
+Seeing it happen destroyed something inside me—not just because of the sadness, but also because it could have been averted so simply.

-This article isn’t just about legal documents.
-It’s a wake-up call, a reflection, and a sincere plea: don’t wait.
-Whether you’re 25 or 55, married or single, rich or just getting by—a written will is one of the most powerful, responsible things you can do for the people you love.
+This post is not only about legal papers.
+It is a wake-up call, a moment of thought, and a heartfelt plea: don't wait.
+A written will is one of the most responsible and impactful things you can do for the people you love, no matter how old you are, whether you are married or single, or how much money you have.

 Peace of mind—for both you and your loved ones.